yigit-serin/opentender-backend/README.md

 `npm run stopwords` to create a joined stopword list file for the DB

-(Note: elastic search only uses this file on import, so data must be reimported after updating)
+(Note: elastic search only uses this file on import, so data must be re-imported after updating)

 ### Downloads